bitsongofficial/delegation-program/README.md

 - Maximum commission is 10%.
 - A validator must be live on mainnet for at least 1 month (active or inactive).
-- Governance participation score of 90% or higher. **SCORE:** Validator voted / total proposals during validator in active set.
-0/0 is considered as 100%.
-To allow everyone a fair start we will not take proposals before #11 into account.
+- A validator must have voted on all governance proposals during the previous epoch.
 - 1 soft slash is allowed during 1 epoch, when the 2nd soft slash happens the validator will lose their BitSong Delegation and can't submit for a delegation next epoch.
 - When a validator suffers from a hard slash the validator will lose their BitSong Delegation and can't submit for a delegation for at least 6 month (duration decided by the BitSong Delegation DAO).
 - The Delegation DAO reserves the right to completely exclude validators from the program if valid evidence of harmful behaviour is presented.